 Taylor Wintler joined the Peixoto Lab in May of 2016 as a summer undergraduate research intern.
 She then continued to work in the lab during her senior year at Gonzaga University to complete a research thesis project while earning her biology degree with a concentration in research.
 During her gap year following graduation Taylor worked as a full-time research assistant conducting mouse behavioral assays and assisting with the Shank3 sleep studies.
 She is currently enrolled as an ESFCOM medical student and is continuing research in the lab to fulfill her Scholarly Project for the MD program.

 Elizabeth Medina joined the Peixoto lab in 2018.
 Previously, she obtained her undergraduate degree in psychology from Winona State University in Minnesota in 2018.
 There, she worked in Dr. Deyo’s laboratory investigating the neuropharmacology of anxiety along with the neurobiology of Alzheimer’s Disease.
-In her gap year, Elizabeth will work as a full-time research assistant conducting mouse behavioral assays and assisting with the SHANK3 sleep studies.
+In her gap year, Elizabeth worked as a full-time research assistant conducting mouse behavioral assays and assisting with the SHANK3 sleep studies.
 Currently she is a graduate student in the Neuroscience program at WSU.

 Kaitlyn Ford joined the Peixoto lab in June of 2019 as an undergraduate research intern.
 She currently attends Gonzaga University, where she is obtaining a bachelor’s degree in Human Physiology.
 In the lab, she assists with sleep studies in Autism mouse models.